Vincent Ado Tenebe

 Vincent Ado Tenebe (born 17 August 1958) is a Nigerian agronomist.
 He is the former vice chancellor of Taraba State University, Jalingo, and also the former vice chancellor of National Open University of Nigeria.

 Early life and education

 He was born in Kaduna, Nigeria, on August 17, 1958.
 He obtained his Primary School Leaving Certificate from St. Patrick Primary school Maiduguri between 1965 and 1971.
 He obtained his West African School Certificate in 1976 from Government Secondary School, Yerwa, Maiduguri, Nigeria.
 He bagged his first degree, B.Sc.
-(Agric) cum laude, and second degree, M.Sc. in agronomy at Ahmadu Bello University, Zaria; and he bagged his Ph.D. in agronomy at Abubakar Tafawa Balewa University, Bauchi.
+(Agric) cum laude, and second degree, M.Sc. in agronomy at Ahmadu Bello University, Zaria; and he earned his Ph.D. in agronomy at Abubakar Tafawa Balewa University, Bauchi.

 Career

 Vincent Ado Tenebe started as a graduate assistant in 1984 at Abubakar Tafawa Balewa University.
 In 1988, he was made the head of the university farm.
 In 1995, he became the head of the department of Crop Production of the institution.
 In 2003, he became a professor of agronomy at the African University of Science and Technology, Bauchi.